edinburgh-napier/SET09102/notes/unit8_metrics/internal.md

 6. **Can Encourage Poor Testing Practices**

-    Focusing on coverage targets can encourage poor practices like testing implementation details rather than behavior.
+    Focusing on coverage targets can encourage poor practices like testing implementation details rather than behaviour.
 Tests that are tightly coupled to internal implementation details can be fragile, requiring updates with every minor code change, even if functionality hasn’t changed.
 This can make testing cumbersome and reduce the productivity of developers.